PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

      :width: 800

-  Check both the output messages in panHandler and actual NGFW view to test the skillet.
+  Check both the output messages in PanHandler and actual NGFW view to test the skillet.
 Also verify that the configuration loads as candidate and will also commit.
 If you receive errors messages, common issues may be:

-    * snippet load order
+    - Snippet load order
-    * variable typos in the snippet section or not included in the variables section
+    - Variable typos in the snippet section or not included in the variables section
-    * invalid input data that passes web form validation but not NGFW validation checks
+    - Invalid input data that passes web form validation but not NGFW validation checks

 Edit, Push, Test
 ~~~~~~~~~~~~~~~~